imp-sike/lil.php/README.md

 # LilPHP
-A minimal PHP framework that is inspired heavily from laravel.
+A minimal, straight-forward PHP framework that is inspired heavily from laravel.

 ### Features
 1. MVC Architecture